CDCB Dairy Database Stats

 of genotypes are Jersey

 The first U.S. Holstein sires were genotyped in 2008.
 After 7 years, the 1 millionth genotype was added to the U.S. database.
-Since then, the database has grown exponentially – currently increasing by more than 1 million genotypes per year.
-The milestone of 8 million genotypes in the National Cooperator Database was recorded on August 31, 2023, with more than 8.5 million tallied as of December 31, 2023.
+Since then, the database has grown exponentially – currently increasing by 1 million genotypes every 7 to 8 months.
+The milestone of 10 million genotypes in the National Cooperator Database was recorded on December 14, 2024.

 Growth of Genotyped Animals